guden/Four-Opens/doc/source/opencommunity.rst

  generally encourage turnover.

 Distinct groups call for distinct governance bodies
- If a community is made of
- disjoint groups with little to no overlap in membership, and those groups all need decisions to be made, then they probably need to each have their own governance body at that level.
+ If a community is made of disjoint groups with little to no overlap in membership, and those groups all need decisions to be made, then they probably need to each have their own governance body at that level.

 Avoid vanity governance bodies
  There is no point in having a governance body where there is nothing to govern and no decision needed.
 Not every group of people in a community needs a governance body.

-There is no one-size-fits-all implementation of those basic rules that would work for any project.
+There is no one-size-fits-all implementation of these basic rules that would work for any project.
 The size of the project is a critical difference.
 Sometimes a multiple-level structure to properly balance autonomy and consistency.